Mixed Nuts (song)

 "Mixed Nuts" (ミックスナッツ, Mikkusu Nattsu) is a song recorded by Japanese band Official Hige Dandism, released digitally on April 15, 2022, through Irori Records label.
-The song was featured as the opening theme song for the anime Spy × Family.
+The song was featured as the opening theme song for the anime series Spy × Family.
 It peaked at number one on the Japan Hot 100 and number 61 on the Billboard Global 200.
 The Mixed Nuts EP was released on June 22, 2022.

 Composition and lyrics

-"Mixed Nuts" is a jazz and pop rock song, composed in the key of G-flat major and is set in time signature of common time with a tempo of 150 BPM, runs for three minutes and 33 seconds.
+"Mixed Nuts" is a jazz and pop rock song, composed in the key of F-sharp major and is set in time signature of common time with a tempo of 150 BPM, runs for three minutes and 33 seconds.
 It was composed and written by vocalist Satoshi Fujihara for the anime Spy × Family, with the family theme in mind, as well as main character Anya’s love for peanuts.
 "I once heard Anya say that she liked peanuts.
 I suddenly thought of peanuts in the mixed nuts that I often eat myself and looked them up, and found that although they look similar, nuts that grow from trees and peanuts that grow under the ground are classified as two different kinds, and that peanuts are really a different kind, despite their appearance."
 He later stated, "I felt that this was the theme of this work, that there is something interesting about playing a fake family while hiding one's true identity and confronting something like a real family, and that the happiness and joy that comes to you is all that matters, rather than whether it is genuine or not.
 I created this work with the original in mind."